weaknespase/hhtsd/lib-hook-async/readme.md

 Used as flag in `catMask` bitfield to include or exclude hook functions using categories.
 There are 26 categories, from A to Z.

 ### context &lt;Object&gt;
-Hook environment accessible using `this` keyword inside of hook function can be extended by using this property.
+Hook environment accessible using `this` keyword inside of any hook function can be extended by using this property.
 This object will become a prototype of hook function context of next calls.

-Reserved names: `callback`, `_lastResult`, `_nextHook`, `_compareFunc`.
+Reserved property names that have special meaning and won't be accessible: `callback`, `_lastResult`, `_nextHook`, `_compareFunc`.

 ### callHook([catMask,] hookName, callback, ...hookArgs)
 Asynchronously calls a hook for result.